MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/authentication/bot-sso-register-aad.md

     :::image type="content" source="../../../assets/images/authentication/teams-sso-tabs/update-aad-manifest-msg.png" alt-text="Manifest updated":::

+You've updated the access token version.
+The Azure AD app configuration is completed, and now you must enable SSO support for your bot resource by configuring OAuth connection.

-### Update OAuth connection
+### Configure OAuth connection

 For a bot to support SSO, you must update its OAuth connection settings.
-This process associates the bot with:
+This process associates the bot with app details that you configured for your Azure AD app:

-- Azure AD
-- The Azure AD app associated with the bot
+- Azure AD app ID, which is the client ID
-- The app ID URI
+- Tenant ID
-- The permissions required by the bot to obtain an access token
+- Scope and permissions

 With the Client ID and Client secret provided, the token store exchanges the token for a graph token with defined permissions.